Malkverbena/cripter/README.md

 Encryption functions for Godot Engine.

 ### Instructions:
+Download or clone the repository to your computer.
+Copy the folder cripter into the Godot module folder and compile.
+The cripter_project folder contains a basic project accompanied by a pair of keys and instructions for generating them.
+Do not use the keys in this demo for your project.
+This is unsafe.
+Generate your own keys.

-To generate RSA keys on linux use this command line to generate the private key: ssh-keygen -t rsa -b 4096 -C "cripter_exemple" and this command line to generate the public key ssh-keygen -f id_rsa.pub -m 'PEM' -e > id_rsa.pem
+To generate RSA keys on linux use this command line to generate the private key: ssh-keygen -t rsa -b 4096 -C "cripter_exemple"

+and this command line to generate the public key ssh-keygen -f id_rsa.pub -m 'PEM' -e > id_rsa.pem

 #### Check the sample project for more usage information.

 The same process can be done on Windows and macOS.